nicolaschotard/stackyter/README.rst

 Your setup file must **at least** contains what is needed to make Jupyter available.
 In this mode, the LSST stack will **not** be setup.

+You can also use the ``--host`` option to run on an different distant host than CC-IN2P3.

 Questions?
 ----------